 ROSEN, A LEADING LAW FIRM, Encourages Generac Holdings Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – GNRC

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Generac Holdings Inc. (NYSE: GNRC) between April 29, 2021 and November 1, 2022, both dates inclusive (the “Class Period”), of the important January 30, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Generac Holdings Inc. GNRC between April 29, 2021 and November 1, 2022, both dates inclusive (the "Class Period"), of the important January 30, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Generac securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.